Table of Contents

 (catmap (\q -> if q mod p then [q] else []) qs) end;

-We mention in passing that list comprehensions are also a useful device to organize backtracking searches.
-For instance, here's an algorithm for the n queens problem, which returns the list of all placements of n queens on an n x n board (encoded as lists of n pairs (i,j) with i = 1..n), so that no two queens hold each other in check.
+List comprehensions are also a useful device to organize backtracking searches.
+For instance, here’s an algorithm for the n queens problem, which returns the list of all placements of n queens on an n x n board (encoded as lists of n pairs (i,j) with i = 1..n), so that no two queens hold each other in check.

 queens n = search n 1 [] with